Streets of Rage (video game)

-Streets of Rage is a beat 'em up game developed and published by Sega for the Genesis in 1991.
+Streets of Rage is a 1991 beat 'em up video game developed and published by Sega for the Sega Genesis.
 Players control one of three former police officers turned vigilantes who battle a crime syndicate.
-Streets of Rage establishes many conventions of the Streets of Rage series, such as two-player cooperative play and an acclaimed techno soundtrack from composer Yuzo Koshiro.
+It establishes many conventions of the Streets of Rage series, such as two-player cooperative play and an acclaimed techno soundtrack from composer Yuzo Koshiro.
 It was ported for the Game Gear, Sega CD and Master System and has been rereleased as part of various compilations and on download services.

 Gameplay

 Streets of Rage is a beat 'em up featuring aspects of Double Dragon and Final Fight.
-Players act as Adam, Axel, or Blaze who saves the city from being overtaken by a criminal syndicate led by Mr. X. The three traverse eight levels and all have a total of 40 moves, such as headbutts, backslams, and reverse kicks.
-Surrounding the landscape are weapons that can be used to attack enemies, such as knives, glass bottles, pipes, and baseball bats, and food items that increase energy, such as apples and chicken.
+Players act as Adam Hunter, Axel Stone, or Blaze Fielding, who save Wood Oak City from being overtaken by a criminal syndicate led by Mr. X. The three traverse eight levels and all have a total of 40 moves, such as headbutts, backslams, and reverse kicks.
+Surrounding the landscape are weapons that can be used to attack enemies, like knives, glass bottles, pipes, and baseball bats, and food items which increase energy, such as apples and chicken.

 As in Sega's previous beat 'em up Golden Axe, enemies walk onto the screen from both sides as well as occasionally appearing from other locations.
-Foes include ninjas, punks, and women in bondage, and up to 12 can appear on a screen.
+Foes include ninjas, punks, and women in bondage, and up to 12 can appear on-screen.
 The player must defeat each opponent to progress through eight locations, known as rounds.
-With the exception of round 7, there is a boss battle at the end of every round with a disproportionately large enemy.
+Apart from round 7, there is a boss battle at the end of every round with a disproportionately large enemy.
 Unlike its sequels, none of the enemies are named within the game (they are named only in the Japanese version's manual) and only the bosses have a visible life bar.

-Players also have a limited number of special attacks that allow them to call the police and summon a police car that fires explosives, damaging all enemies on screen.
-The player is given one special attack per life or per level and power-ups shaped like police cars supply additional specials.
+Players also have a limited number of special attacks that allow them to call their former comrades, the police and summon a police car which fires explosives, damaging all enemies on-screen.
+The player is given one special attack per life or per level and power-ups shaped like police cars can sometimes be found to supply additional specials.

 Development

+The working title for Streets of Rage was DSWAT.
+This was to signify the idea that it took place in the same universe as ESWAT: City Under Siege, an earlier Sega game.
+The cop car from the ending of ESWAT on the Genesis is the same as the support car in this title.
 Lead designer Noriyoshi Oba broached the idea of doing a street fighting game along the lines of Final Fight and Double Dragon with Yuzo Koshiro.
 Oba was also influenced by action television shows such as Starsky & Hutch and The A-Team.
 The game was designed for players to focus on preventing enemies from swarming them, as well as to work with a second player using various cooperative team moves.